-Nick Palfreyman is a deaf academic working in the fields of (socio)linguistics and international development.
-He has worked with the Indonesian deaf community since 2007, and is particularly interested in second and third wave sociolinguistics, applied linguistics, and corpus-informed sign language teaching.
+Nick is a deaf academic working in the fields of linguistics, sociolinguistics and international development.
+He has worked with the Indonesian deaf community since 2007, and is particularly interested in Labovian and third-wave sociolinguistics, sign language typology, applied linguistics, and corpus-informed sign language teaching.
+As co-Director of the iSLanDS Institute at the University of Central Lancashire, Nick has a strong record of using research to transform the lives of deaf people in the global South.

-Nick’s foray into academia was sparked by his knowledge of and interest in varieties of Indonesian Sign Language (BISINDO) and those who use them.
-This led to further interests, including linguistic typology, language endangerment and sociolinguistics.
-He has recently turned to examine how deaf people construct social identities using language, and is looking at how Indonesian signers exploit variation to generate social meaning.
-His efforts to apply social constructionist approaches to sign language research were acknowledged at TISLR12 (January 2016), the largest international sign linguistics conference, where he was awarded best presentation by an early career researcher.
+As a Leverhulme Trust Early Career Research Fellow (2016-19), Nick documented patterns of variation in Indonesian Sign Language (BISINDO), with a particular focus on the expression of identity and how deaf people exploit variation to generate social meaning.
+His efforts to apply social constructionist approaches to sign language research were acknowledged at TISLR12 (January 2016), the largest international sign linguistics conference, where he was awarded Best Presentation by an Early Career Researcher.

-For his PhD research – published as a monograph by De Gruyter in 2017 – he compared varieties of BISINDO used in Solo (Java) and Makassar (Sulawesi), focusing on grammatical variation in the expression of completion and negation.
-He assembled corpus of conversational data together with local deaf assistants, and identified linguistic and social factors that influence lexical and grammatical variation across the two communities.
+Nick's first monograph, published by de Gruyter in 2019, compares varieties of BISINDO, uncovering examples of grammaticalisation in the expression of completion and negation.
+He assembled a corpus of conversational data together with local deaf assistants, and uses corpus data to identify linguistic and social factors that influence lexical and grammatical variation.

-Ph.D.
-Sign Linguistics/Deaf Studies, University of Central Lancashire, 2015.
+- PhD Sign Linguistics and Deaf Studies, University of Central Lancashire, 2015